Order by December 13th to get your order before Christmas! Shop Now

 This plan also involves the practice of intermittent fasting, which can further help to control calorie intake and may help support an overall healthy body composition.

-Even while reducing how many calories you consume, the BB diet can supply you with key nutrients that are often missing in people’s diets today, including collagen and essential vitamins and minerals found in whole foods like veggies, nuts and seeds.
+Even while reducing how many calories you consume, the bone broth diet can supply you with key nutrients that are often missing in people’s diets today, including collagen and essential vitamins and minerals found in whole foods like veggies, nuts and seeds.

 Collagen, one of the main compounds found in bone broth, helps to support a healthy gut by supporting the overall integrity of the gut lining.
 In fact, collagen is known as the “glue that holds us together” and helps to form the lining of organs throughout the body.